 - The last step will have students review and confirm information and submit the document(s).

 A thesis is a public document and once submitted for the degree, exists in the public domain unless the candidate and the thesis supervisor request to withhold a thesis from circulation temporarily (reasons for the request must be specifically indicated).
 Supervisors and academic units have the option to delay publication of a thesis/dissertation for copyright or other reasons.
 Students can request limited access to their ETD when uploading their ETD.
 Requests to withhold an ETD from publication may be indicated in the ETD upload process.
 Periods of one year, two years, and three years will be the available options.

 You will receive an automated email once your ETD has been submitted.
 A CGPS Graduate Programs Advisor will review the document.
 If corrections are required, instructions will be sent to your PAWS email account.
-Once any adjustments or corrections have been completed, you will must log back into the ETD account and replace the primary document.
+Once any adjustments or corrections have been completed, you must log back into the ETD account and replace the primary document.
 Please allow 7-10 business days for your ETD to be reviewed before contacting the CGPS.